Developing a Data Strategy

 What is it?

 A data strategy is – at its heart – an agreed approach to determining which data an institution believes is important, what data will be collected, protected, treated, shared and used and who is accountable for it.
 Creating a data strategy is an important step on talking the talk around data being an asset.
-It positions the institution as an organisation which sees its data as a differentiator; for students, for efficiency, for effectiveness and in the management of risk.
+It positions the institution as an organisation which sees its data as a differentiator; for customers, for efficiency, for effectiveness and in the management of risk.

 A strategy on its own has little value.
 It must be weaved into the operation of the institution in recognising external regulation, internal operational and strategic reporting, the impact of change and, most of all, the culture needed to make data the opportunity of the many, not the responsibility of the few.